“I still think boys are more important than grass.”

 They were determined to improve the immediate and long-term needs for sports facilities in Delta.

-The lack of facilities, poor condition of South Delta’s playing fields and scheduling conflicts were the biggest issues for sports groups that year.
+The lack of facilities, poor condition of South Delta’s playing fields and scheduling conflicts were the biggest issues for sports groups at that time.

 Commission chair Bill Clipperton at the meeting announced that a special committee would be formed to investigate the parks needs of the municipality.